SKY-AK05/Reva_app/README.md

 # Reva Mobile App

+## Backend AI Proxy (OpenRouter Claude 3 Sonnet)
+A minimal Node.js/Express backend is included in the `backend/` directory.
+It proxies chat requests from the Flutter app to the OpenRouter Claude 3 Sonnet model, keeping your API key secure.

+- Start the backend: see `backend/README.md` for setup and deployment instructions.
+- The Flutter app will continue to send chat messages to `/api/v1/chat` as before.

+---

 Reva is an AI-powered productivity assistant mobile application built with Flutter.
 This app serves as a companion to the web application, providing users with a native mobile experience while maintaining full feature parity and real-time synchronization.

 ## Features